Tropical degenerations and stable rationality: Introduction

 \item Significantly sharper bounds for stable irrationality of very general complete intersections, at the level of Schreieder's bounds for hypersurfaces \cite{schreieder}, see Theorems \ref{theo:ci} and \ref{theo:ci2}.
 We use Schreieder's bounds for hypersurfaces as an essential ingredient in the proof.
 As a special case of Theorem \ref{theo:ci2}, we obtain that, when $n\geq 4$ and $r\geq n-1$, a very general complete intersection of $r$ quadrics in $\mathbb{P}^{n+r}_k$ is stably irrational (Corollary \ref{coro:quadrics}).
 This generalizes results by Hassett, Pirutka \& Tschinkel \cite{HPT3quad} and Chatzistamatiou \& Levine \cite{CL}. \end{itemize}

-Degeneration techniques have been widely used in the study of rationality questions, especially after Voisin's pioneering work on the decomposition of the diagonal technique \cite{voisin, CTP, totaro, schreieder}.
-Our method differs from these works in the sense that our degenerate fibers typically have several irreducible components.
-The motivic obstruction to stable rationality then takes the form of an alternating sum of the virtual stable birational types of the strata in the degenerate fiber.
-In this way, the stable irrationality of a very general fiber of the family can be deduced from the stable irrationality of special varieties of lower dimensions and/or degrees.
+Given a strictly toroidal one-parameter degeneration, the motivic obstruction to stable rationality of the geometric generic fiber takes the form of an alternating sum of the virtual stable birational types of the strata in the degenerate fiber.
+In this way, the stable irrationality of the geometric generic fiber can be deduced from the stable irrationality of special varieties of lower dimensions and/or degrees.
 For instance, we degenerate the quartic fivefold to a union of two varieties which intersect along a very general quartic double fourfold, which is known to be stably irrational \cite{HPTdouble}.
 To prove the non-triviality of the obstruction, it is essential to control the stable birational types of different strata in the special fiber to make sure that the stably irrational strata do not cancel out in the alternating sum.
 An important tool in this context is the result by Shinder on variation of stable birational types in families \cite{shinder}.
 We refine and extend this result in a more general setting (Theorem \ref{theo:variation}) and use it at various places to prove the non-triviality of the motivic obstruction to stable rationality.

 In order to apply these methods to concrete problems, one needs to construct suitable degenerations.
 For this purpose, we use the theory of tropical compactifications, which associates toroidal degenerations to a large class of polyhedral subdivisions of the Newton polytope of a hypersurface in an algebraic torus.
 We compute the motivic obstruction for such degenerations by means of the tropical formulas for the motivic nearby fiber in \cite{NPS}; see Theorems \ref{theo:nondeg} and \ref{theo:main}.
 This makes it possible to apply combinatorial methods to rationality problems in algebraic geometry: one tries to prove stable irrationality of a hypersurface by showing that its Newton polytope $\Delta$ contains the Newton polytope of a hypersurface that is already known to be stably irrational, and such that this smaller polytope is not contained in the boundary of $\Delta$.